 Flying Fitfoodies Take Their Own Food On Board

 Did you already read our blog post about how to nail your nutrition in vacation?
 One of my favourite tips is to bring your own food on the airplane because most of the time the food you get on board isn’t worth the calories.
 Sounds complicated but it’s much easier than you think.
 We compiled a small choice of groceries that are easy to handle and that you can carry unchilled for a while.

 Letscho is a popular dish in Austria, originally from Hungary and mainly consists of peppers, tomato and onions.
 Traditionally it is combined with bacon and served as a main dish, but in Austria it is prepared with even more vegetables and therefore considered a side.We’ve combined both ways and created a macro-friendly one pot version of this popular dish.
 Check it out!

 A mothership recipe for easy meal prepping.

-Many peoply struggle with preparing enough food in order to always have something healthy in their fridge.
+Many people struggle with preparing enough food in order to always have something healthy in their fridge.
 If you just have to put some food on a plate and microwave it, you will be much less inclined to buy junk food after a long and strenous working day.
-The second mothership recipe (first one) Chantal and I developed for this reason is as simple as it sounds: roasted vegetables!
+Therefore we created this mothership recipe and it is as simple as it sounds: roasted vegetables!
 To be honest, it’s not even a real recipe, it’s just a guideline.
 But that doesn’t make it any less valuable!